 We have partnered with a range of primary and secondary schools, as well as with universities and with civic and cultural organisations including The City of Melbourne, Embiggen Books, The Wheeler Centre for Books, Writing and Ideas, Artplay and Library at The Dock.

-We run unique professional development programs for teachers, and acclaimed student programs for the primary and junior secondary school years.
+We run unique professional development programs for primary and secondary teachers, and acclaimed student workshop programs for all year levels (P – 12).

 – Our professional development programs empower teachers with the knowledge and skills they need to confidently facilitate philosophical enquiry in the classroom.

 – Our student workshops immerse young people in stimulating philosophical questions and open up a universe of ideas, with a focus on developing reasoning and communication skills through collaborative enquiry and dialogue.

 – Our Philosopher-in-Residence program provides a model of school-wide philosophical engagement, teacher support and community awareness, and accelerates participants’ skill development during an intensive period of practice.